rcarriga/nvim-notify/README.md

   -- Function called when a new window is opened, use for changing win settings/config on_open = nil,

+  -- Render function for notifications.
+See notify-render() render = "default",

   -- Default timeout for notifications timeout = 5000,